 - Yes!
-We started offering in the Story Workshop Scholarship in the fall of 2015.
-Our goal is to make the Workshop a realistic option for people who have been unable to attend due to the cost with a focus on diverse voices, people of color, and those who have been historically underrepresented as makers of public media.
+We started offering the Story Workshop Scholarship in the fall of 2015.
+Our goal is to make the Workshop a realistic option for people who have been unable to attend due to the cost, with a focus on diverse voices, people of color, and those who have been historically underrepresented as makers of public media.
 For now, scholarship funds are only available to people living in the U.S. Read more about our Story Workshop Scholarship here.

 - 25. Does Transom or Atlantic Public Media offer internships?